-An offshore trust is no different than a domestic trust in that it is comprised of a trust settlor, beneficiaries, a protector and a trustee.
-A trust deed is the actual legal document that outlines the trust roles, power and control, responsibilities and details of distributions and management.
+Like its domestic counterpart, an offshore trust is comprised of a trust settlor, beneficiaries, a protector and a trustee.
+Similarly, a trust deed is the legal document that outlines the trust roles, power and control, responsibilities.
+It contains details of distributions and management.
 Moreover, it can contain custom provisions.
-These are specific legal instructions, such as, how trustees manage, carry out or enforce certain aspects of the trust are managed, carried out or declared.
+These are specific legal instructions, such as, how trustees manage, carry out or enforce certain aspects of the trust.

 First, an individual settles a trust and then transfers assets into it.
 The offshore trust holds assets for the benefit of other individuals or legal persons.
 This is the person who is funding or setting aside assets for the future benefit of trust beneficiaries.
-In special cases a trust settlor can be a beneficiary, specifically in what are called self-settled spendthrift trusts.
+In special cases a trust settlor can be a beneficiary, specifically in what we call self-settled spendthrift trusts.

 A trust beneficiary is the person or persons who can benefit from trust assets.
-Beneficiaries have no management responsibility or power or control over trust assets, however are the only recipients of distributions or who can benefit from trust assets.
+Beneficiaries have no management responsibility or power or control over trust assets.
+However, they are the only recipients of distributions or who can benefit from trust assets.

-Distributions to trust beneficiaries are protected because the assets are in the name of the trust and set aside for the benefit of the individual(s) named therein.
-Thus, the trust protects the assets from seizure or creditor use to satisfy a beneficiary’s debts or a judgment.
+The offshore trust protects distributions to trust beneficiaries.
+This is because the assets are in the name of the trust.
+The trust sets them aside for the benefit of the individual(s) named therein.
+Thus, the trust protects the assets from seizure or creditor use to satisfy a beneficiary’s debts.

-The protector role is an additional management and oversight position that can be given veto powers on trustee decisions and to some degree control over trust management and distributions.
+The protector role is an additional management and oversight position.
+The trust can give the protector veto powers on trustee decisions.
+To some degree they may also have control over trust management and distributions.
 A protector can also remove and reappoint trustees.
 The protector cannot be the settlor, the trustee or a beneficiary of the trust.

-Trustees are licensed and bonded third parties that are professional trust administrators, usually an employee of a trust management company.
-Trustees are duty bound to carry out the wishes of the trust settlor set out in the trust deed.
-A trustee cannot benefit from trust assets, however can distribute trustee service fees at a rate established when the trust is created.
-Trustees have limited powers over the assets encumbered in the trust, the control instrument is the trust deed and management provisions.
+Trustees are licensed and bonded third parties that are professional trust administrators.
+The administrators are usually employees of a trust management company that hold law degrees.
+Trustees are duty bound to carry out the wishes of the trust settlor as set out in the trust deed.
+A trustee cannot benefit from trust assets.
+However, they can distribute trustee service fees at a rate established when the settlor created the trust.
+Trustees have limited powers over the assets encumbered in the trust.
+Rather, the control instrument is the trust deed and its management provisions.

 Isle of Man Trust

-Offshore Trusts have one defining characteristic to it’s domestic counterpart, that being the jurisdiction in which it is established – an offshore trustee does not have to comply with foreign court orders.
-Even if a creditor has a judgment against a member of an offshore trust, the trust protects assets.
+Offshore Trusts have one major defining benefit over its domestic counterparts.
+That benefit is the jurisdiction in which it is established and operated.
+An offshore trustee does not have to comply with foreign court orders.
+Even if a creditor has a judgment against a settlor or beneficiary of an offshore trust, the trust protects assets.
 Judge’s in one country to not have jurisdiction over another.
 That is what makes offshore asset protection services, such as the trust, so effective.

 The top offshore trust jurisdictions have created debtor-friendly laws that create a favorable legal framework for foreign investors wishing to protect their assets.
-The most advanced trust legislation in the world offers immediate protection where as others have a vesting period where a foreign creditor can challenge the transfer of assets.
-In these cases the period is six to twelve months depending on teh jurisdiction and establishment of the trust.
+The most advanced trust legislation in the world offers immediate protection.
+Whereas, others have a vesting period where a foreign creditor can challenge the transfer of assets.
+In these cases the period is six to twelve months depending on the jurisdiction and establishment of the trust.

-Offshore trusts are the strongest protective vehicle that can be implemented to protect one’s assets.
-Special asset protection trusts are instruments that are self-settled where the settlor and beneficiary are the same person.
+Offshore trusts are the strongest vehicles to protect assets.
+The modern asset protection trusts are instruments that are self-settled.
+That is, the settlor and beneficiary are the same person.
 With these legal vehicles the one who set up the trust retains access to trust assets.
 Moreover, experience shows that they offer the utmost protection from creditors, divorce and judgments.